wmartinmimi/nvim-config/README.md

 This is my own personal nvim config.
 I keep this as backup in case I wiped my config.

-Intended for personal use (in termux) but may work for others as well.
+Intended for personal use (in termux and linux distros) but may work for others as well.

 You are welcomed to fork and use my config.